lbertenasco/ng-emoji-picker/README.md

 `[textArea]` : use `textarea` instead of `input` by passing an object.
 Available properties which bind to the textarea tag are `cols & rows`.

+`[autofocus]` : autofocus on the textarea/input right after the component is created.

 `[(model)]` : model value to two-way bind to input fields ngModel

 `(setPopupAction)` : outputs a binding function to `this.openPopup(status: boolean = null)`.
 Call the function without parameters to toggle the picker popup.

+`(focus)` : outputs the event when focus on the textarea/input.

+`(blur)` : outputs the event when blur outside the textarea/input.

 ##### Example
 ```javascript
 @Component({})